ebo/GentooCNC_RPi/Readme.md

 There are two use flags to be aware of:

-  * rtapi - builds LinuxCNC with hard-realtime suppport
+  * rtapi - builds LinuxCNC with hard-realtime support
   * simulator - build using POSIX threads, no realtime at all

 If you're trying to get machinekit to emerge, then I'd recommend turning on the tk use flag globally